 By keeping shares low, the Etsy community – the small and medium businesses flourishing on the marketplace – can continue to be an integral component of the growth of the company, and Etsy will maintain its community based integrity.
 This makes for a very interesting (and in our opinion, smart) move for Etsy as it continues to solidify its brand by staying as close to its customers’ hearts as possible, in all aspects of the company’s dealings – way to go, Etsy.
 As it states in the SEC filing document, Etsy likes to “keep it real, always.”

 Stay tuned on twitter for more updates as they happen.
-To stay abreast of ecommerce and technology news, sign up for our blog.
+To stay abreast of ecommerce and technology news, subscribe to our blog.